jastahooman/penguinos/README.md

 # penguinos
-PenguinOS app repository and other things
+PenguinOS app repository and other software-related things PenguinOS is an OS made in PenguinMod.